RocketChat/docs-old/6. Developer Guides/Realtime-API/1. Method Calls/12. Send Message/README.md

 - `AmazonS3`
 - `FileSystem`

 Sending a file is a bit more complex.
-It envolves two method calls and some HTTP requests.
+It involves two method calls and some HTTP requests.
 The flow is:

-- Send a `slingshot/uploadRequest` method call with some inital information about the upload (see example bellow)
+- Send a `slingshot/uploadRequest` method call with some initial information about the upload (see example bellow)
 - Use the returned information about the storage service to upload the file content (see example below)
 - Send a `sendFileMessage` method call with the extra information about the upload (see example bellow)